Trump says he received a 'beautiful' letter from North Korea's Kim

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday said he had received a very warm letter from North Korean leader Kim Jong Un, calling the correspondence “beautiful.”
+WASHINGTON (Reuters) - U.S. President Donald Trump cozied up anew to North Korean leader Kim Jong Un on Tuesday, praising a “beautiful” letter he received from Kim and appearing to take a public stance against the CIA spying on him.

-Speaking to reporters at the White House, Trump added, “I think that something will happen that’s going to be very positive,” but gave no details.
+Trump told reporters at the White House, “I think that something will happen that’s going to be very positive,” but gave no details.

 Washington is seeking to rebuild momentum in stalled talks with Pyongyang, aimed at getting North Korea to dismantle its nuclear weapons program.
 Trump and Kim last met early this year in Hanoi but failed to reach a denuclearization agreement.

 Trump spoke a day after the Wall Street Journal reported that Kim’s slain half-brother, Kim Jong Nam, was a source for the U.S. Central Intelligence Agency.
-Kim Jong Nam was killed at the airport in Kuala Lumpur, Malaysia in 2017.
+Kim Jong Nam was killed at the airport in Kuala Lumpur, Malaysia, in 2017.

+Trump, who has described previous correspondence from Kim as “beautiful letters,” said the most recent one was a “very warm, very nice letter.”
+He repeated that he believes North Korea has “tremendous potential.”

+After exchanging insults and war-like rhetoric with Kim early in his presidency, Trump in the past year has repeatedly praised him.
+They have held two summits as Trump tries to convert what he feels is a warm personal relationship into a diplomatic breakthrough.

-He did not rule out another meeting soon with Kim.
-Trump is due to travel to Japan and South Korea later this month.
+Trump did not rule out another meeting with Kim.
+He is due to travel to Japan and South Korea later this month.

 Trump said Kim had thus far kept his promises not to test long-range ballistic missiles or conduct underground nuclear tests.